 Mount Pilatus is a mountain top, not far from the city of Lucerne in Switzerland.
 Situated right on the Lake Lucerne, Mt.
 Pilatus offers stunning views across the region.
 Because it is easily accessible on the Silver or Golden Round Trip to Mt.
 Pilatus, it makes for a perfect day trip from Lucerne.
 I walk you through the things to see at Mt.
 Pilatus, how to get there and how to arrange it yourself.

-A round trip to Mt.
-Pilatus is a popular day trip from Lucerne, Switzerland.
-What to do and how to get to Mt.
-Pilatus from Lucerne?
+A round trip to Mount Pilatus is a popular day trip from Lucerne, Switzerland.
+What to do and how to get from Lucerne to Mt.
+Pilatus?
 Read my practical tips.

 Mt.
 Pilatus Lucerne